 The Aromaster kit is a collection of 80 little bottles that fit into numbered slots on the inside of a square, brown briefcase.
 Each bottle is also numbered, and contains one of the component scents in wine.
 The aromas are divided into sections like wood scents, floral, fruits, vegetal and mineral aromas, etc.

 The key to the scents is listed in a separate little booklet.
 So you can open any bottle, and try to guess what the aroma is.
-There’s even a board game that comes with it.
+It even has one of those 1 player board games that comes with it.
 (I haven’t gotten that far, yet.)
 Very entertaining, as well as educational for a wine professional—or a great gift for a guy-who-has-everything—it costs €270 ($380 USD).

 I had wanted to try a scent kit ever since I took a course at CIA Napa and realized that not everyone smells the same thing in the same wine.
 And we’re all highly suggestible.